Donna1990/crystal-clear/README.md

 ### Crystal History Information Section

 - This section is clearly labelled and the first point of access for each user.
 This is used to draw the users attention.
+- This section also includes a small image to draw attention.

 ![Crystal History Screencapture](assets/images/crystal-history.png "Crystal Clear - Crystal History Screencapture")